Abbie's Sparkle Foundation: Aberdeenshire mum inspired by teen's story takes on 21 epic challenges for what would have been her 21st birthday

 Just this weekend Mrs Donald tackled nearly 50 miles of Loch Awe on a paddleboard during the Loch Awesome challenge organised by Trent100, a feat she described as “like nothing [she] could ever have imagined.”

-The 21 Sparkle Challenge has attracted interest from a number of local and national sponsors, with Ellis Brigham dedicated to lending a hand.
+The 21 Sparkle Challenge has attracted interest from a number of local and national sponsors, with Ellis Brigham, Cairnrowan Custom Homes, Fencing Solutions Tarves and Norframe dedicated to lending a hand.

 Though Mrs Donald will be taking on all 21 challenges, she is encouraging others to join her where and when they can, saying “the more the merrier”.